 12. Travelling with children is easy

 Trains offer greater flexibility at each stage of the journey, making family train travel easier and less stressful than flying.
 Children can move around more freely than on a plane, and you’ll have the space to pack home comforts.
 Even better, many rail operators permit young children (up to four years old) to travel for free if they share a seat with an adult passenger.
-When you book with Loco2, we’ll prompt you to enter the age of child passengers and automatically assign suitable tickets.
+When you book with us, we’ll prompt you to enter the age of child passengers and automatically assign suitable tickets.

 13. Breaking up your journey can be a real bonus

 Heading to the south of Italy and fancy stopping over in Milan for lunch?
 Trains allow you to do exactly that.
-Stretch your legs on a walk around Paris or take in a museum in London; you can schedule convenient stopovers to make the most of your itinerary.
+Stretch your legs on a walk around Paris or take in a museum in London, you can schedule convenient stopovers to make the most of your itinerary.

-Loco2 never charges any hidden costs or fees.
-And there are no baggage, credit card or booking fees, so travelling by train has the edge over the airline industry in this regard.
 Riding the rails also means that you’re freer to pack what you want, as luggage restrictions are more flexible than on planes.